timothyfraser/sysen/workshops/recitation_4_diagrams.md

 <details><summary>Click here to view prompt</summary>

 A New York City library system wants to better understand its vulnerability to book loss.
-They randomly sampled 5 residents from Neighborhood A, B, C, and D, for a total of 20 residents.
+They randomly sampled 5 residents from Neighborhood A and B for a total of 10 residents.

 -  Residents from neighborhood A use Library A
 -  Residents from neighborhood B use Library B